ONERA

-The Office National d'Etudes et de Recherches Aérospatiales (ONERA) is the French national aerospace research centre.
-It is a public establishment with industrial and commercial operations, and carries out application-oriented research to support enhanced innovation and competitiveness in the aerospace and defense sectors.
+The Office National d'Études et de Recherches Aérospatiales (English: National Office for Aerospace Studies and Research) or ONERA, dubbed The French Aerospace Lab in English, is the French national aerospace research center.
+Originally founded as the Office National d'Études et de Recherches Aéronautiques (National Office for Aeronautical Studies and Research) in 1946, it was relabeled in 1963.

-ONERA was created in 1946 as "Office National d’Études et de Recherches Aéronautiques".
-Since 1963, its official name has been "Office National d’Études et de Recherches Aérospatiales".
-However, in January 2007, ONERA has been dubbed "The French Aerospace Lab" to improve its international visibility.
+It is France's leading research center in aerospace and defense.
+It covers all disciplines and technologies in the field.
+Numerous high-profile French and European aerospace programs have passed through the ONERA since its creation including the Ariane family of launch vehicles, the Concorde supersonic airliner, the Dassault Mirage family of fighter aircraft and the Rafale, the Dassault Falcon family of business jets, Aérospatiale and later Airbus projects, missiles, engines, radars and many more.

+Under the supervision of the Ministry of the Armed Forces, it is a public industrial and commercial establishment employing around 2,000 people, the majority of whom are researchers, engineers and technicians, with half of its budget coming from government subsidies.
+The ONERA has extensive testing and computing resources, including the largest wind tunnel fleet in Europe.
+The ONERA's chairman is appointed by the Council of Ministers on the recommendation of the Minister of the Armed Forces.

 History

 ONERA's historic roots are in the Paris suburb of Meudon, south of Paris.
 As early as 1877, the Chalais-Meudon site hosted an aeronautical research center for military aerostats (balloons): Etablissement central de l’aérostation militaire.

 ONERA was created in May 1946 to relaunch aeronautics research, an activity that had gone into hibernation during the Second World War and the German occupation.
 Its creation reflected the government's decision to recover the large wind tunnel in Ötztal, Austria, in the French administrative zone, and move it to France.
 Today, ONERA's extensive array of wind tunnels is one of its main assets.
 ONERA operates a world-class fleet of wind tunnels, the largest in Europe.
 The S1MA wind tunnel at Modane-Avrieux, developing 88 MW of total power, is Europe's largest transonic wind tunnel (tests at Mach 0.05 to Mach 1).